neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/Tests/Behat.rst

 	cd Build/Behat
 	composer install

-A special package `Flowpack.Behat` is used to integrate Flow with Behat and is installed if the base distribution was installed with `composer install --dev`.
+A special package `Neos.Behat` is used to integrate Flow with Behat and is installed if the base distribution was installed with `composer install --dev`.

 Create configuration for subcontexts